SOUTHERN ITALY ADVENTURE – AMALFI COAST,BASILICATA & CALABRIA

 - Visit the CASTLE in VENOSA where you’ll find the ARCHAEOLOGICAL MUSEUM

-- Accommodations: 9 nights in charming hotels with a total of 2 nights in SANTA MARIA DI CASTELLABATE, 2 nights in PISTICCI, 2 nights in ALTOMONTE, 3 nights in PIZZO CALABRO/TROPEA
+- Accommodations: 9 nights in charming hotels with a total of 2 nights in SANTA MARIA DI CASTELLABATE or similar, 1 night in PISTICCI or BERNALDA, 3 nights in ALTOMONTE, 3 nights in TROPEA or PIZZO CALABRO

 - Visit popular UNESCO World Heritage Sites